‘The Bachelor’ 2017 Spoilers For Episode 2: Nick Viall Sends Four More Women Home And The Villain Is Introduced

 With Liz Sandoz being sent home earlier in the episode, that will mark four women going home this week.

 Please remember that this is how things are supposed to go in this episode.
-ABC has a habit of changing up some schedules and such, so, that they can stick it to sites revealing spoilers, but these events will take place.
+ABC has a habit of changing up some schedules and such, so that they can stick it to sites revealing spoilers, but these events will take place.

-Nick Viall now has his number of women down from the original 30 and already just at 18 as he tries to find true love on the 2017 season of The Bachelor.
+Nick Viall now has his number of women down from the original 30 to just 18 as he tries to find true love on the 2017 season of The Bachelor.
 Things are really starting to get interesting after a rather calm and subdued season premiere, but there is still a very long way to go.
 Corinne Olympios isn’t looking to make any friends and she also doesn’t seem to mind being the villain.
 Things are just getting started.

 [Featured Image by ABC Television Network]